robfletcher/hipsteroid/README.md

 This is a demo app written for the talk [Grails for Hipsters][talk] at [Groovy & Grails Exchange 2012][ggx].
 It is a simple _Instagram_-like photo sharing app.

+The slides for the talk can be found on [SlideShare](http://www.slideshare.net/rfletcher/grails-for-hipsters) and the video is available via [SkillsMatter](http://skillsmatter.com/podcast/groovy-grails/grails-for-hipsters).

 ## Structure

 * `filter` contains a vert.x application that does image processing.